+The Compensation Committee considered a number of major achievements as well as other positive and negative factors when evaluating the cash bonuses paid to NEOs for 2019.
+The net result of these considerations resulted in significant decreases from prior year in the cash bonuses paid to the NEOs and a decrease from prior year in the total cash bonuses paid to our employees.
+In particular, cash bonuses paid to NEOs for 2019 performance included recognition of Main Street's overall favorable financial results, key operational achievements and strong returns provided to stockholders.

+Other positive factors considered by the Compensation Committee included:

+- · increased investment income and increased regular monthly dividends per share - · generation of distributable net investment income in excess of our regular monthly dividends - net unrealized appreciation and realized gains in our lower middle market portfolio - growth of our investment portfolio and integration of key additions to our senior management team - continuation of our low total operating cost structure in comparison to peer organizations - maintenance of our investment grade rating from Standard & Poor's Ratings Services

+- efficient use of our at-the-market, or ATM, equity offerings to issue equity as needed while maintaining a conservative leverage ratio - · completion of our first index eligible investment grade note issuance - relatively low employee turnover and development of talented personnel

+Negative factors considered by the Compensation Committee included:

+- unrealized depreciation and realized losses in our middle market investment portfolio - below budgeted new investment activities in our lower middle market investment strategy - a return on equity ratio below our long-term goals and expectations

-The Company paid cash bonuses to NEOs for 2018 performance in recognition of Main Street's strong financial results.
-The NEOs contributed significantly to the Company's performance.
-Major achievements considered by the Compensation Committee included increased distributable net investment income per share, increased regular monthly dividends per share, increased net asset value per share, growth of the investment portfolio, continuation of the Company's low total operating cost structure in comparison to peer organizations, maintaining an investment grade rating from Standard & Poor's Ratings Services, use of our at-the-market equity offering to issue equity efficiently as needed while maintaining a conservative leverage ratio, low employee turnover and development of talented personnel.
-The Compensation Committee did not weight these achievements and used discretion in determining the cash bonus amount allocated to each executive.
-In summary, the performance of the NEO group and the management team overall was at a consistent high level in 2018 resulting in excellent financial results.
-As approved by the Compensation Committee, Mr. Foster's cash bonus related to 2018 performance was issued in the form of shares of restricted stock under the 2015 Equity and Incentive Plan instead of cash, as discussed further in "Compensation of Executive Officers-Summary Compensation Table".
+The Compensation Committee did not weight these achievements or the positive and negative factors and used discretion in determining the cash bonus amount allocated to each executive.
+As approved by the Compensation Committee, Mr. Foster's cash bonus related to 2019 performance was issued in the form of shares of restricted stock under the 2015 Equity and Incentive Plan instead of cash, as discussed further in "Compensation of Executive Officers-Summary Compensation Table".

-The amount of cash bonus paid to each NEO for 2018 is presented under the caption entitled "Compensation of Executive Officers- Summary Compensation Table."
-The Committee believes that these cash bonus awards are individually appropriate based on 2018 performance.
+The amount of cash bonus paid to each NEO for 2019 is presented under the caption entitled "Compensation of Executive Officers-Summary Compensation Table."
+The Committee believes that these cash bonus awards are individually appropriate based on 2019 performance.
 Such bonuses comprise a key component of the Company's overall compensation program.